calummoore/blog-product/content/products/webframe/index.md

 We're launching tomorrow - so today is the last dev day.
 Lot's to do!

-  - [ ] Add a button to view all screens for an app
+  - [x] Add a button to view all screens for an app
+  - [x] Deploy server to [Netlify](https://netlify.com/)
+  - [x] Improve category (/tag) - allow multiple tags to be selected
-  - [ ] Add a good number of examples (as this may change later scope)
+  - [x] Add a good number of examples (as this may change later scope)
-  - [ ] Improve category (/tag) - allow multiple tags to be selected
+  - [x] Add custom domain for webimages (so we can use CDN)
   - [ ] Consider adding views by industry
   - [ ] Add a fake subscribe to changes btn (to see if people want that)
   - [ ] Add a signup so people can save their favourite designs

+##### Summary

+Ah, I didn't launch today.
+I was hoping to launch at the end of the day, but there were still some loose ends to tie up.
+In particular, I want to add a signup process and more screenshots.

+### Day 4

+☀️ 22° - Sunny intervals and light winds

+This is some incredible weather we're having!
+Focus today is on adding signup/feedback, more screenshots and start reaching out to prospective users.
+Oh and also launch, possibly tonight - still trying to figure this all out!

+  - [ ] Add a signup so people can save their favourite designs (and to capture e-mails)
+  - [ ] Add 10 more products to screenshot
+  - [ ] Add a fake subscribe to changes btn (to see if people want that)